 A personal letter of encouragement from me

-A list of supplies and resources for purchasing
+A list of supplies and resources

 A video to walk you through the restoration